IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

 Parameters
 ----------

+  label (True, str, None)
+    (Required for new resource) the label for this instance.

   catalog_id (True, str, None)
     (Required for new resource) Catalog ID this instance was created from.

-  cluster_id (True, str, None)
-    (Required for new resource) Cluster ID.

-  cluster_namespaces (True, list, None)
-    (Required for new resource) List of target namespaces to install into.

-  label (True, str, None)
-    (Required for new resource) the label for this instance.

-  offering_id (True, str, None)
-    (Required for new resource) Offering ID this instance was created from.

   kind_format (True, str, None)